WOMEN’S STARS PROGRAM

 Are you a Hawaii high school girl who is interested in space exploration, astronomy or other STEM (Science, Technology, Engineering, Math) fields?
 Does the possibility of working in one of these areas pique your interest?
 If so, we’ve got a great opportunity for you.
 Join PISCES next summer for the Women’s STARS (STEM Aerospace Research Scholars) Program.
 STARS is a week-long space and science camp designed to expose you to a variety of STEM fields and the women who work in them.
 Find inspiration, meet like-minded peers and get encouragement from leading women in STEM.

-Though half of Hawaii’s population consists of women, only 25% work in STEM fields in the islands.
-But non-STEM jobs in Hawaii are split evenly between the genders (Top 20 Occupations in Hawaii, DBEDT).
-According to a report by the nonprofit Million Women Mentors: “Women have lower self-confidence in their STEM abilities than men do, even when they perform at the same achievement levels as men.
+Though half of Hawaii’s population consists of women, only 25% work in STEM fields.
+According to a report by Million Women Mentors: “Women have lower self-confidence in their STEM abilities than men do, even when they perform at the same achievement levels as men.
 This lack of confidence can undermine their performance and their interest in pursuing STEM careers.”

-The STARS program was started to address these issues by giving young women the encouragement, inspiration, knowledge and resources they need to succeed in STEM careers in Hawaii.
-The program also aims to improve gender equity and economic opportunities for Hawaii’s women.
+The STARS program aims to address these issues by giving young women the encouragement, knowledge and resources they need to succeed in STEM careers.
+The program also aims to improve gender equity and economic opportunities for women in Hawaii.